Apple needs a small iPhone so I can stop using PopSockets

 Rumors of an iPhone 9, also known as the iPhone SE 2, have percolated to a boil.
 Apple was expected to announce the follow-up to the iPhone SE at an event in March, which didn't take place because of the coronavirus pandemic.
 (Instead, on March 18 the company announced updates to the iPad Pro, MacBook Air and Mac Mini.)
 This led to uncertainty about the future of the iPhone 9.
-However, I'm still excited about the possibility of the phone, especially if Apple can keep it truly small.
+However, I'm still excited about the possibility of the phone (especially given this week's iPhone 9 leak), especially if Apple can keep it truly small.

 In 2016, the original iPhone SE (based on the body of the iPhone 5/5S) was a huge success due in part to its $399 starting price.
 It was largely considered Apple's first "budget" iPhone.
 Small-phone lovers flocked to it because of its petite size and then mourned when Apple stopped selling it in 2018.
 By today's phone standards, the SE is absolutely tiny.